2:1 honours degree in a related subject.

 Months of entry

-At the School of Mathematics and Physics, you will have the opportunity to advance your knowledge of computational physics, while developing your research skills and working with leading experts.
+At the School of Mathematics and Physics, you will have the opportunity to advance your knowledge of computational physics, while developing your research skills and working alongside specialists.

 Computational Physics is a fundamental area of study that underpins a vast array of topics.
-During your research, you will have the opportunity to work with leading experts and to develop strong national and international collaborations.
+During your research, you will have the opportunity to work with specialists in the field and may have the chance to develop strong national and international collaborations.

 Fees and funding